 New homeschoolers are often pleasantly surprised at all the opportunities their students have to interact through our group’s activities, field trips and socials.
 In addition there is ample time for play with siblings, neighbors or during sports and other clubs.
 Socialization is not a reason to shy away from homeschooling since the majority of homeschoolers are well adjusted from their interaction with both adults and kids of all ages.
 Most find they have to limit social opportunities as there are so many options available.

 Where can I find support?

 If you live on Guam, join our association.
-We have support group meetings, fairs, academic programs and social opportunities.
-In between these activities members communicate through our yahoo group and are very helpful to one another. (see our link to join the yahoo group and follow the application process) In addition, many of the curriculum producers offer online support.
+We have support group meetings, academic programs and social opportunities.
+In between these activities, members communicate through our Facebook and Band groups are very helpful to one another.
+In addition, many of the curriculum producers offer online support.